Drawings by Kids with Serious Health Conditions Turned Into Magical Photographs – Starring Themselves

 The Melbourne skyline provided a very different backdrop for this series on lead singers from the Melbourne leg of the Vans Warped Tour.
 Frontmen are typically captured against the backdrop of bright lights and smoke machines.
 However, the Frontmen series sees them against nothing but white, almost as though they were shot in a studio.

 Last month Heineken put on a mindblowing interactive theater show at New York’s The McKittrick Hotel.
 It was part play, part chooseyourownadventure mindwarp, with an eclectic cast of characters who encouraged the audience to become a part of the show.

-In partnership with our friends at Optus, we present the first in a three part Lost At E Minor video series that puts the spotlight on some young, handpicked Australian creatives, doing inspirational things within their chosen fields.
+In partnership with our friends at Optus, we present the third in a three part Lost At E Minor video series that puts the spotlight on some young, handpicked Australian creatives, doing inspirational things within their chosen fields.
 We follow them through a typical day in their life, capturing magical moments of artistic expression and getting an inside perspective on what inspires and motivates them.
-[Watch the first video in the series here]
+[Watch the second video in the series here]

 There’s a happening about to go down in New York – the opening of a special new ‘fashion meets art’ Uniqlo store – and you don’t even have to physically line up to be a part it.
 Though there is a line already forming for it – a virtual line.
 Yup, on March 28 our friends at Uniqlo are unveiling #SPRZNY with us and they’ve letting you in on the secret by simply using your Facebook or Twitter account to join the virtual line, which – at just under 18,000 members – is already stretching well around the, erm, virtual block.